brandonduran/brandonduran.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Physics and Computer Science, Georgetown University, 2022 (expected)
+* B.A. in Physics and Computer Science, Georgetown University, 2022

 Work experience
 ======